felixleopoldo/benchpress/README.md

 ```
 If R is not installed on your system, you may change None to "docker://r-base" in order to run the script in a Singularity container based on the r-base Docker image.

-To upload your algorithms to Benchpress, you should install it in a Docker image and align the algorithms with the existing ones following [CONTRIBUTING.md](CONTRIBUTING.md).
+To upload your algorithms to Benchpress, you should install it in a Docker image, push it to [Docker Hub](https://hub.docker.com/), and align the algorithm with the existing ones following [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Available modules